 Then he goes on to mention how Jesus rebukes the Pharisees, for breaking ‘the commandment’ of God, emphasizing that Jesus doesn’t talk of commandments as of many, but the commandment as of one.
 He then proceeds to teach how the things Christ commands are exclusive of the commandments of Moses, or ‘the Law of Moses.’
 We will speak about antinomianism some other day, but suffice to say that the Apostle is using Matthew 15, and the word commandment in verse 3 to speak against the necessity of Law of Moses to a Christian.

 We need to see that when Christ talks of the command of God in verse 3, He is so specific as to what it is in verse 4.
 It is commandment number five in Moses’ ten commandments, about the need to honor our parents.
-In saying this, Christ did not set aside this commandment, but He has rather rebuked the Pharisees for neglecting it for the commandments of men.
+In saying this, Christ did not set aside this commandment, but He has instead rebuked the Pharisees for neglecting it for the commandments of men.
 Christ is not replacing the command to honor our parents with a new one, which the Apostle claims Jesus is doing.

 In effect, the Apostle is using verse 3 to refute verse 4!
 Lest we are shocked, we need to remember that the Apostle promises at the very beginning of the sermon to take the hearers away from the traditional understanding and interpretation of scripture that has existed for generations.
 He came to ‘bury’ a doctrine, and to do so, he ignores the context of the passage and contradicts a verse next door.
 But the teaching he wants to bury is the usefulness of the entire Law of Moses for a Christian, which, as I mentioned, we will look at in more detail later.

 The quoting of scripture out of context is characteristic, not only of his teaching but every one of his followers.
-Many of his fans will quote many scriptures without explaining the context of any.
+Many of his fans will quote many scriptures without explaining the background of any.
 If you don’t do a personal, diligent Bible study of your own, you will be left confused and dumbfounded by the ‘depth’ of their knowledge.
 Every sermon/engagement builds on poor biblical interpretation, proudly embraced, with permission from the ‘Apostle’ to break from the traditional understanding of scripture.

 There is also a manifested lack of patience in handling the text, and the desire to ‘bring into manifestation that which men didn’t know existed before’ forces him to twist scripture to appear ‘deep’ and ‘unique.’
 And true to his word, many in the fellowship scream at such ‘deep mysteries.’